 It was tough to make the call — especially sharing the news with my boss.
-But leading is doing what’s best for others, not oneself.
+However, leading is doing what’s best for others, not oneself.

-Fearless leaders don’t lack fear.
-They take action even though they are afraid.
+Fearless leaders don’t lack fear; they take action even though they’re afraid.

-My first boss taught me the most valuable leadership lesson.
-Always trust your people.
+My first boss was a fearless leader; he taught me the most valuable leadership lesson.
+Always trust your team and those you hired.

 We expected the worst when a client called our CEO to complain about one of our teammates.
 He spent over an hour detailing all the reasons why our colleague should be fired.
-Unlike most bosses, mine didn’t think that clients are always right.
-He gave our colleague a chance to share her side of the story.
-And didn’t fire her.
+Unlike most bosses, mine didn’t think that clients are always right – he gave our colleague a chance to share her side of the story.
+And he didn’t fire her.

 Courageous leaders assume the best.
-They don’t let their emotions drive their decisions.
-And act fairly, not out of fear.
+They don’t let their emotions drive their decisions and they act fairly, not out of fear.

 3. Speak up and face the consequences